oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 The special value `NaN` is not equal to anything, even to itself.

+If at least one operand is non-numeric and the operands have different types, the `eq` operator returns false.

 ##### ##subsubsubsubsec Not Equals

 The `ne` operator returns true if the left operand is not equal to the